russellar/nearmap-HyperVision-coding-test/README.md

 ## Constraints
 * Must be written in C++
 * Recommended to build and run on Ubnutu Linux (9.04 or above).
-Windows also accepted (but not prefered).
+Windows also accepted (but not preferred).
 * Recommended to use the Qt SDK (http://qt.nokia.com/downloads/).
 Stub project provided.
-Boost also accepted (by not prefered).
+Boost also accepted (by not preferred).

 ## Task

-* Calculate a red, gree and blue histogram for an image and write to an output file in the format described below.  *It should be optimized for performance (e.g. multi-threaded).*
+* Create a command line tool that can calculate a red, green and blue histogram for an image and write to an output file in the format described below.  *It should be optimized for performance (e.g. multi-threaded).*
 * Create a unit test to validate the results.
+To simplify the build process it is sufficient to include the test case in the command line tool.

 ## Output format

 An ascii text file containing one line for each colour band in the image (in the order red, green, blue).
-Each line is a comma separated list of the pixel count for each colour value (0-255).
+Each line is a comma separated list of the pixel count for each pixel value (0-255).

 ## Submission instructions
+* A zip file containing the following - submitted to your agent or nearmap contact.
   * Full source code and project files required to build.
+It should compile with no errors or warnings.
   * The histogram file for the provided image.
-* Submission must include all the source files and a compiled executable in a
-* zip/rar file - submitted to your agent or nearmap contact.
+  * DO NOT include any intermediate files.
 * DO NOT send pull requests against this repository for two reasons:
   * We don't want executables checked into source control
   * We don't want other candidates to see your solution.